 From Kyoto station, ride on a train following the Eizan line towards Yase Hieizan Guchi.
 When you arrive, take a short walk to the Cable Yase Station to finally start your journey to the summit of Mount Hiei.
 Note that the cable car and the bus do not operate during winter from early December to mid-March.

-If you prefer hiking, you can start at Kyoto Station and get a train running through the Eizan line.
+You can start at Kyoto Station and get a train running through the Eizan line if you prefer hiking.
 Drop by Shugakuin station, then head east.
 Follow the canal towards the mountains, and you’ll find the trailhead afterward.

 The Torii gates in Mount Inari